-Patients whose bladder cancer invades their muscle wall but does not involve their lymph nodes or distant organs have Stage 2 muscle invasive bladder cancer (MIBC).
-These patients typically undergo chemotherapy with radiation or chemotherapy with radical cystectomy (bladder removal) and urinary diversion.
-The latter more common option involves 2-3 months of chemotherapy followed by a radical cystectomy, in which the bladder, urethra, and certain gender-specific organs (and prostate in a man and uterus, fallopian tubes, ovaries, and anterior vaginal wall in a woman) are removed along with pelvic lymph nodes, and the urinary system is then reconstructed.
+Patients whose bladder cancer invades their muscle wall, but does not involve their lymph nodes or distant organs, have Stage 2, or muscle invasive bladder cancer (MIBC).
+These patients typically undergo chemotherapy with radical cystectomy (bladder removal) and urinary diversion, or chemotherapy with radiation.
+The more common option involves 2-3 months of chemotherapy followed by a radical cystectomy, in which the bladder (and prostate in a man) is removed along with pelvic lymph nodes, and the urinary system is then reconstructed.
 After surgery patients may receive immunotherapy (nivolumab) for a year if they continue to have muscle invasive cancer on their pathology report, or if cancer is found in their lymph nodes.
 Patients typically choose one of three urinary diversions: 1) a ileal conduit, which is an incontinent diversion in which the urinary system is reconnected to a piece of intestine that functions as a tube, bringing urine to the skin where it drains through a stoma into an external appliance; 2) an ileal neobladder: in which a much larger piece of intestine is formed into a sphere within the body and attached on one end to the ureters and the other end to the urethra, functioning as an internal option in which patients learn to urinate by creating intraabdominal pressure to void; or 3) a continent cutaneous diversion, in which part of a patient's large and small intestine are used to formulate a reservoir internally, and patients eliminate urine by catheterizing themselves through a channel made of intestines connecting their umbilicus (belly button) to the reservoir.

-While clinical outcomes related to radical cystectomy have improved over the last several decades, the surgery continues to be associated with a an approximately 20% rate of hospital readmission and an approximately 40% rate of complications of varying severities.
-Some patients are candidates for bladder preservation based on the location, stage and histology of the bladder cancer.
-One such bladder preservation treatment modality is termed trimodality therapy (TMT).
-With TMT, the cancer is treated with 4-6 weeks of daily radiation with concurrent weekly chemotherapy.
-Approximately 5-10% of patients with MIBC in the United States are treated with this modality, which is always coupled with routine imaging (i.e. CT scan or MRI) as well as cystoscopies to assess for local and systemic cancer recurrences.
+While clinical outcomes related to radical cystectomy have improved over the last several decades, the surgery continues to be associated with an approximately 20% rate of hospital readmission and an approximately 40% rate of complications of varying severities.
+Some patients are candidates for bladder preservation based on the location, stage, and histology of the bladder cancer.
+Termed trimodality therapy (TMT), the cancer is treated with 4-6 weeks of daily radiation with concurrent weekly chemotherapy.
+Approximately 5-10% of patients with MIBC in the United States are treated with this modality.
+This is always coupled with routine imaging (i.e. CT scan or MRI) as well as cystoscopies to assess for local and systemic cancer recurrences.